hoangduytran/blender-manual/manual/modeling/geometry_nodes/hair/deformation/displace_hair_curves.rst

    Surface UV map used to sample the normal for displacement.

 Surface Normal Displacement
-   Amount of displacemement along the surface normal.
+   Amount of displacement along the surface normal.

 Properties